amds-ldeo/ada-db-spec/docs/source/records.rst

 doi_issued_date (MA)
 -----------------------

-It represent the date that the doi is assigned by datacite, must be populated with the format ``YYYY-MM-DD`` once the doi is assigned by datacite.
+It represent the date that the doi is assigned by datacite, must be populated with the format ``YYYY-MM-DD``.

 Example
 ~~~~~~~